RESPONSE TO MOTION TO DISMISS FOR FRAUD AND FOR SANCTIONS

 MR. MASSEY: Object to form.

 BY MR. HAWES:

 Q. Because that would be secondhand knowledge?

 See Pages 66-67 of her deposition.
-By misleading the witnesses into thinking first hand knowledge and personal knowledge are the same, Defendant’s counsel’s entire deposition questioning about whether she “knew” something was improper.
+By misleading the witnesses into thinking first-hand knowledge and personal knowledge are the same, Defendant’s counsel’s entire deposition questioning whether she “knew” something was improper.